UrielCh/stable-diffusion-client/README.md

 # sdw_client

+[stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is a awesome, and you may want to integrate it right now to your Javascript projects.

-stable-diffusion-webui Client writen in Deno first
+stable-diffusion-webui Client writen in Deno first.

 ## Sample usage